 You are here

-Associate Professor - Director of the Spacecraft Planetary Image Facility
+Associate Professor, Director, Cornell Center for Astrophysics and Planetarty Science, Director of the Spacecraft Planetary Image Facility

 Alexander Hayes is an Associate Professor of Astronomy and Director of the Spacecraft Planetary Image Facility.
 Prof. Hayes and his group specialize in the geological and physical processes that shape planetary surface and atmospheres, including the identification and characterization of potentially habitable environments across the solar system.
 Alex’s flight project experience includes Cassini, MER, MSL, Mars2020, and Europa Clipper.
 He has also worked on instrument design and characterization for several Missile Defense Agency Programs.
 Dr. Hayes is the recipient of the Zeldovich Medal from COSPAR and the Russian Academy of Sciences, the Ronald Greely Early Career Award from AGU, the Sigma Xi Young Scholar Procter Prize, and a NASA Early Career Fellowship.
 Dr. Hayes recently served as a member of the Science Definition Teams for the Europa Lander and Ice Giants mission concept studies.
 He earned a M.Eng in Applied Physics from Cornell University and a Ph.D. in Planetary Science from the California Institute of Technology.